VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vmsite/content/blog/vmselect-how-it-works.md

 - If the actual sizes are much smaller than the maximum, the buffer might be too large.
 - If they often hit the maximum, queries might be spilling to disk too frequently.

-You can actually tune the buffer size using `-search.inmemoryBufSizeBytes`.
+You can tune the buffer size using `-search.inmemoryBufSizeBytes` flag.

-That said, any extra data that doesn't fit in memory is written to temporary files on disk (`-cacheDataPath/tmp/searchResults`).
+Any intermediate data that doesn’t fit in memory is spilled to temporary files on disk.
+In the cluster version, enable this by setting `-cacheDataPath`; files are written under `-cacheDataPath/tmp/searchResults`.
+In single‑node VictoriaMetrics, spilling is always enabled and files are written under `-storageDataPath/tmp/searchResults`.

 When query load is high, you might notice increased disk I/O on vmselect nodes.

 > [!TIP] Metrics: Is your disk handling the load?
 > - How many temporary files have been created: `vm_tmp_blocks_files_created_total`.